colinbdclark/mfa-thesis/sections/06-vibrant-bodies.md

-# Vibrant Digital Bodies: Cinema, Software, and Community
+# Computational Materialism: Cinema, Software, and Community

-The goals of this section are to:
-1. Extend the concepts of materiality and embodiment to include computation, electronic music, and digital cinema
-2. Explore the relationship between community methods, my software artworks, and materiality
-3. Propose, based on Jane Bennett ("Texts are bodies that can light up, by rendering human perception more acute, those bodies whose favoured vehicle of affectivity is less wordy: plants, animals, blades of grass, household objects, trash") and Mark Hansen ("all reality is mixed reality", "technics are co-constitutive of our embodied perception"), that computation is itself embodied: software has a body, and enacts real bodily effects/affects in the world
+In this section, I propose the concept of _computational materialism_ and its relationship to open communities of practice.
+I explore how different strands of materialism operate and are systematize in my own digital cinema and music, situating my practice alongside the work of Amy Twigger Holroyd, Chris Welsby, and others.
+I use this idea of materialism to suggest an alternate perspective on digital technologies--one that emphasizes energy and signals over information and representation, ultimately suggesting that even computation has its own form of embodiment that can be experienced through technologically-mediated artworks.

 ## The Materials of Community

-This project involves two primary and interrelated software development activities:
+As discussed in the introduction, the software component of my project involves two primary and interrelated activities:

 1. Creating videos and music such as _In Passing_, _Tofino_, and the soundtrack for _Font Màgica_, which are generated or processed by means of software that I designed and built specifically for these pieces and their idiosyncrasies.
 2. Designing, developing, and sharing with a community a set of creative frameworks, _Flocking_ and _Aconite_, which were designed initially as a generalized support structure for my own creative endeavours, but grew to include use by, and support of, other artists in their own creative work